joshua530/django-vue-todo/README.md

 - update the todo items
 - delete the todo items

+### Technologies used

+It is a single page application implemented using:
+- vue js for the frontend
-It is composed of a vue js frontend and a backend implemented using the django rest framework
+- django for the server side language.
+The REST api is implemented using the django rest framework
+- authentication is done using JWT
-JWT is used for authentication and session management
+- postgresql is used for the database